RachelSa/delivery-calculator/README.md

 # my implemented solution
   For my solution, I used Ruby to create a package and drone matching app.

   There's no front-end interface of my application (only command line), because I envisioned this logic happening on the server-side of a larger application, such as within a Rails API.
 The models I created represent the packages, drones, and the logic needed to match them.
-These might be integrated with existing models for an application.
+These might be integrated with an application's existing models.

 # models
 ## Adapter